Kief5555/Kief5555/README.md

 # Introduction
 - Hi I am Kiefer. @Kief5555
 - I am also know as PrintedWaste
 - I am mainly a nodejs developer.
-Sometimes I do lua.

 # What I am known for..